 Caffeine is a naturally occurring, central nervous system (CNS) stimulant of the methylxanthine class and is the most widely taken psychoactive stimulant in the world.
 This drug is most commonly sourced from the coffee bean, but can also be found naturally occurring in certain types of tea and cacao beans.
 It is also an additive to soda and energy drinks.
 The primary goal of caffeine consumption is to combat fatigue and drowsiness, but there are many additional uses.

 The FDA has approved caffeine for the use in the treatment of apnea of prematurity and prevention and treatment of bronchopulmonary dysplasia of premature infants.
 Non-FDA approved uses of caffeine include treating migraine headaches and post-dural puncture headaches and enhancing athletic performance, especially in endurance sports.
-Caffeine is also being investigated for its efficacy in the treatment of depression and neurocognitive declines, such as that seen in Alzheimer and Parkinson diseases.
+Caffeine has been linked with decreased all-cause mortality and is also being investigated for its efficacy in the treatment of depression and neurocognitive declines, such as that seen in Alzheimer and Parkinson diseases.

 Caffeine’s primary mechanism of action is on the adenosine receptors in the brain.
 As it is both fat and water soluble, it readily crosses the blood-brain barrier, resulting in antagonism to all 4 adenosine receptor subtypes (A1, A2a, A2b, A3).
 Specifically, antagonism of the A2a receptor is responsible for the wakefulness effects of caffeine.